 One of my favorite parts of the day was crossing the river to Castel San Pietro, which unfortunately was undergoing renovations, but you could still climb the stairs to get breathtaking views of Verona.

 After too many stairs and a delicious gelato later I continued my wandering.
 I decided to end my sightseeing at Giardino Giusti (Giusti Gardens).
+The property where the garden and villa are today was once used to dye wool.

 The evening with dinner at Ostaria Vecchia Fontanina (Piazzetta Chiavica, 5).
 I had a ragu made with horse meat (sorry Mom!) that was really delicious.
 I also tried a pasta made with nettles, which let’s just say two bites was adventurous enough for me.